 Face mask exemptions

-You may remove the face mask for only the following reasons:
+If you’re travelling on a service that still requires a mask, you may remove the face mask for only the following reasons:

 1. To avoid harm or injury, or the risk of harm or injury, to yourself or others

 2. To eat or drink where it is reasonably necessary to do so, or removing your face covering to take medication

 There are some exemptions that apply to the wearing of face masks or face coverings:

 1. If you cannot put on, wear, or remove a face covering without severe distress, or due to any physical or mental illness or impairment, or disability (within the meaning of section 6 of the Equality Act 2010)

 2. If you are travelling with, or providing assistance to, another person who relies on lip reading to communicate

 3. Children aged 11 and under